 In terms of pesticides, the nurseries that provide Canfor seedlings apply the following pesticides for pathogen control: Subdue Max, Medallion, Mako, Rovral and Senator 50.
 These are applied at the remote nurseries and delivered to Canfor tree planting areas, and residues may or may not be present once they reach the DFA.
-These pesticides were applied to just over three million seedlings for the 2019 plant, which represents just over half of the seedlings planted.
+These pesticides were applied to approximately half of the seedlings planted.
 Pesticides are not otherwise used by Canfor Kootenay woodlands.

-When invasive plant species are identified on Canfor operating areas, the company treats these manually through removal by uprooting, or with Glyphosate herbicide spot-treatment if uprooting is not effective which occurred in five locations in 2018.
+When invasive plant species are identified on Canfor operating areas, the company treats these manually through removal by uprooting, or with Glyphosate herbicide spot-treatment if uprooting is not effective.